-Annual churn rates vary significantly by customer segment, pricing model, and company maturity:
+Annual churn rates vary significantly by customer segment, pricing model, and company maturity.
+The table below summarizes the typical performance bands across the four most common B2B SaaS segments:

-These ranges represent typical performance for B2B SaaS.
-Companies at the low end of churn within their segment tend to share specific operational characteristics: strong onboarding, proactive customer success, stable account management, and — critically — a structured understanding of why customers leave.
+These ranges represent typical performance for B2B SaaS subscription businesses.
+Companies at the low end of churn within their segment tend to share specific operational characteristics: strong onboarding with measurable activation milestones, proactive customer success engagement, stable account management with low handoff friction, and a structured understanding of why customers leave that informs both product and CS priorities.

-A few nuances these benchmarks obscure.
-First, logo churn and revenue churn tell different stories.
-A company losing 15% of its SMB logos annually but retaining its highest-paying accounts may have healthy unit economics despite headline churn that looks alarming.
-Conversely, enterprise companies with only 5% logo churn can still have negative net revenue retention if their largest accounts are downsizing contracts.
-Always track both metrics and understand the relationship between them.
+Three nuances these benchmark numbers obscure deserve explicit attention.
+Logo churn and revenue churn tell different stories.
+A company losing 15% of its SMB logos annually but retaining its highest-paying accounts can have healthy unit economics despite headline churn that looks alarming on a board deck.
+Conversely, an enterprise company with only 5% logo churn can still show negative net revenue retention if its largest accounts are downsizing seats or downgrading tiers.
+The two metrics need to be tracked together; one without the other distorts the picture in opposite directions depending on which way the customer mix shifts.

-Second, cohort vintage matters more than blended rate.
+Cohort vintage matters more than blended rate.
 Your overall churn rate blends customers acquired in different periods, under different pricing, with different onboarding experiences.
-A company that improved onboarding six months ago may still carry a high blended churn rate driven by older cohorts — while the most recent cohorts are performing at best-in-class levels.
-Segmenting churn by signup cohort in Stripe reveals whether your trajectory is improving even when the aggregate number has not caught up yet.
+A company that fixed onboarding six months ago may still carry a high blended rate driven by older cohorts, while the most recent cohorts are performing at best-in-class levels.
+Segmenting churn by Stripe signup cohort reveals trajectory in a way the aggregate number cannot, and lets a CS leader argue against a board narrative that says “our churn is not improving” when the most recent vintage data shows exactly that.

-Third, monthly churn compounds aggressively.
+Monthly churn compounds aggressively.
 A 3% monthly churn rate — which sounds manageable — compounds to 31% annual churn.
-Teams accustomed to tracking monthly figures in Stripe dashboards sometimes underestimate the annual impact.
-The compounding math is unforgiving: reducing monthly churn from 3% to 2.5% saves not 0.5% annually but closer to 5 percentage points of annual churn.
-Small monthly improvements create outsized annual results, which is why continuous monitoring and rapid intervention matter more than periodic churn projects.
+Teams accustomed to tracking monthly figures in Stripe dashboards routinely underestimate the annual impact.
+Reducing monthly churn from 3% to 2.5% saves not 0.5% annually but closer to 5 percentage points of annual churn.
+Small monthly improvements create outsized annual results, which is why continuous monitoring and rapid intervention outperform periodic churn-reduction projects.

-Why benchmarks do not tell you what to fix
+Why don’t benchmarks tell you what to fix?

 Knowing your churn rate is 12% against a benchmark of 10% tells you that you have a problem.
 It does not tell you what the problem is.
 Two companies with identical 12% churn rates can have entirely different causal profiles — one dominated by onboarding failure, the other by competitive displacement — and the interventions for each are not just different but contradictory.
-Throwing onboarding resources at a competitive positioning problem wastes budget and delays the fix.
+Throwing onboarding resources at a competitive positioning problem wastes budget and delays the actual fix while the original problem compounds.

 Research with 723 churned SaaS customers reveals that the mechanisms behind churn differ dramatically by tenure: